scientific-python/specs/spec-0007/index.md

 Note that `numpy.random.default_rng` does not accept instances of `RandomState`, so user control of library behavior with instances of `RandomState` is effectively deprecated, too.
 That said, neither `np.random.seed` nor `np.random.RandomState` themselves are deprecated, so they may still be used in some contexts (e.g. by developers for generating unit test data).

+## Motivation

+Two strong motivations for moving over to `Generator`s are:

+1. they avoid naïve seeding strategies, such as using successive integers, via the underlying [SeedSequence](https://numpy.org/doc/stable/reference/random/parallel.html#seedsequence-spawning);
+2. they avoid using global state (from `numpy.random.mtrand._rand`).

 ### Scope

 This is intended as a recommendation to all libraries that allow users to control the